Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (a) Collect data.
 This includes:

-(i) Collection of subjective and objective data from the client, family, significant others, or other members of the heath care team.
+(i) Collection of subjective and objective data from the patient, family, significant others, or other members of the heath care team.
 The registered nurse may direct or delegate the performance of data collection; and

 (ii) Documentation of the collected data.